-Members of the Plan who do not make an explicit choice regarding the investment of their contributions will be invested in the Default strategy arrangement.
+Members who don't make a choice regarding the investment of their contributions are invested in the Default strategy arrangement.
 The objectives of the Default strategy arrangement are to cater for the majority of members and be a class leading investment strategy with excellent risk adjusted returns given the constraints of the charge cap.